ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 At some point soon I couldn't focus -- the show involves police and, well, my life probably did at that point in some way as well.
 I realized it was probably time to do the one thing I hadn't done, on purpose.

-I really wanted Flatley Inc to be a place where I could _ignore_ their ineffeciencies, which abound in big tech, in order to pay my debts and balance my life out a bit.
+I really wanted Senger-Huel to be a place where I could _ignore_ their ineffeciencies, which abound in big tech, in order to pay my debts and balance my life out a bit.
 That didn't turn out to be possible.
 However, in that effort, when joining I astutely did absolutely zero research on the "company leadership."

-All I knew about them before joining was that the one CFO from another company whose offer I declined seemed impressed enough by Flatley Inc's CEO, which spoke highly to me.
+All I knew about them before joining was that the one CFO from another company whose offer I declined seemed impressed enough by Senger-Huel's CEO, which spoke highly to me.

 _So who are my bosses anyway?_